 - The high liquidity of the Forex market means you can enter or exit a trade/position instantly, compared to certain stocks where (in the worst case) can be ‘stuck’ in a position because there is no buyer or seller available.

-- You can profit in both rising and falling markets trading forex, unlike stocks, which you generally can only buy as a retail trader.
+- You can profit (and of course lose!) in both rising and falling markets trading forex, unlike stocks, which you generally can only buy as a retail trader.